BinarSkugga/Skugga/README.md

 # SkuggaHttps

 ## Create and start your server
 First off all, you'll need to get your configuration file.
 You can do that using the HttpConfigProvider class that fetches the "http.properties" file in your resources.
 ``` java
 PropertiesConfiguration config = HttpConfigProvider.get();
 ```

 PropertiesConfiguration provides an easy interface to interacts with .properties files in your resource folder.
 Using this configuration you can easily create and start your server.
 ``` java
 HttpServer server = new HttpServer(new CustomExchangeHandler());
 server.start();
 ```

 In this code we do a couple of things.
 First we create the server using our property "server.ip" and "server.port".
 Next we provide a HttpExchangeHandler to the server.
 This class is created by you and describes what id types you are using as well as how to transform object into json.
 It would look like this for a MongoDB database using the BSON type ObjectId.
-The IdentityRepository is not done here but will be covered in the [Link Data section](#link-your-data).
+The IdentityRepository method returns null here meaning this API is 'auth-less'.
+Note that this will be implemented later in the README.
 ``` java
 public class CustomExchangeHandler extends AbstractHttpExchangeHandler<ObjectId> {
 	@Override